Skip to content

 • 1 GB RAM minimum (2 GB recommended)

-• PostgreSQL 18+ (included in docker-compose, or bring your own)
+• PostgreSQL 18+ (included in the compose stack, or bring your own)

 Quick Deploy